Andy Warhol's Pork: Background

 Pork was based on tape-recorded conversations between Andy Warhol and his superstars Brigid Polk and Viva.
 During his conversations with Polk, she would play her tapes of phone calls between herself and her mother, socialite Honey Berlin.

-Warhol provided 200 hours of tape, which was edited down to 3 hours.
+Warhol provided 200 hours of tape, which was edited down to three hours.
 The first act took two weeks, and the second act took two and a half weeks to complete.
 "Near the end of that time, I discovered that though the play was about Pork, it was B. Marlowe (based on Andy himself) who controlled Pork and all the rest of them ...
 And that was the genius of Andy Warhol.
-He listened and looked, and he painted what was familiar to all of us," said director Anthony Ingrassia.
+He listened and looked, and he painted what was familiar to all of us", said director Anthony Ingrassia.

 Synopsis

 B. Marlowe, a deadpanned voyeur who always has a Polaroid camera on hand, is the charismatic head of the group.
 Two antagonistic sidekicks are playing up to him: Amanda Pork, a plump overachiever involved in drugs and sex, and Vulva, a caustic, boisterous vamp in drag with a Southern accent.
 Pork is estranged from her husband and attended by the Pepsodent twins, two nude men with pastel powdered genitals.
 A sly topless dancer named Josie discusses her clients while "douching" with her back to the audience.
 Marlowe is chauffeured around in a wheelchair, snapping photos and listening to gossip.
-The set is a combination of Marlowe's studio, Amanda Pork's bedroom, and Max's Kansas City.
+The set is a combination of Marlowe's studio, Amanda Pork's bedroom and Max's Kansas City.

 Cast

-The play featured Cleve Roller as "Amanda Pork," a character based on Brigid Polk, Tony Zanetta as Andy Warhol called "B. Marlowe," Wayne County (aka Jayne County) as "Vulva," who was a depiction of Viva.
-The "Pepsodent Twins" represented Warhol's boyfriend Jed Johnson, and his twin brother, Jay Johnson.
+The play featured Cleve Roller as "Amanda Pork", a character based on Brigid Polk, Tony Zanetta as Andy Warhol called "B. Marlowe", Wayne County (a.k.a.
+Jayne County) as "Vulva", who was a depiction of Viva.
+The "Pepsodent Twins" represented Warhol's boyfriend Jed Johnson and his twin brother, Jay Johnson.
 Geri Miller played "Josie," and Via Valentina and Cyrinda Foxe played two S&M girls.
-Other cast members included Jamie de Carlo Lotts, Julia Breck, Suzanne Smith, and Harvey Fierstein.
-Kathy Dorrite (aka Cherry Vanilla) played "Amanda Pork" in the London production.
+Other cast members included Jamie de Carlo Lotts, Julia Breck, Suzanne Smith and Harvey Fierstein.
+Kathy Dorrite (a.k.a.
+Cherry Vanilla) played "Amanda Pork" in the London production.